 Talent vortexing cell solution which turns pink.
 Videographer: Please ensure to capture the shot until the solution turns pink.

-Talent removing the sample from the incubator after phase separation has occurred.
+Talent removing the sample from the incubator after waiting until phase separation has occurred.
 Videographer: Please ensure the phase separation inside the tube is visible.

+Added, Talent holding phase separated tube in camera

 Spin the tube at a speed of around 20,000 g for 15 minutes at 4 degrees Celsius [1] before transferring the upper aqueous phase to a new tube [2].
 Clean up the RNA and elute in a sufficient volume of nuclease-free water [3].